Laboratory of Wave Engineering

 Collaboration partners

-• University of Bergen, Norway, (hydrodynamic modelling)
+• University of Bergen, Norway, (hydrodynamic model

 • University of Waikato, New Zealand, (coastal zone management)